XQuestCode/ArduinoRC-Swamp/README.md

 # ArduinoRC-Swamp
 Communication between two RC controlled car using 3 HC05 modules **Instructions on binding HC05 to the slave's HC05**
-a.
+\na.
 Connect slave to the the aruino, upload a new sketch. [here](https://pastebin.com/WQsq0igT)
 b.
 Connect Rx pin to Rx of arduino and Tx to Tx of arduino.
 c. go to AT mode of HC05 (_hold button for few seconds while powering up, result in slow blinks_)
 d.
 Open serial monitor, set the baud rate to 38400.